inestacanho/inestacanho.github.io/index.markdown

 <figure>
   <iframe src="{{ site.baseurl }}/images/heat_map.html" width="100%" height="450px"></iframe>
-  <figcaption> Fig 2: Heatmap of Larceny/Theft crimes from 2014 to 2024. </figcaption>
+  <figcaption> Figure 2: Heatmap of Larceny/Theft crimes from 2014 to 2024. </figcaption>
 </figure>

 As the visualization plays, it can be observed that there is consistently more activity in the upper and middle right side of San Francisco, where many of the landmarks are located, compared to the regions with sparse landmarks.
 This indicates that a lot of the larceny/theft-related crimes might certainly be *linked* to tourist attractions!
 However, it is also important to note that it is hard to classify whether the crimes within these areas are solely targeted at tourists visiting these landmarks or are simply a coincidence, since no information within our dataset indicates whether the victims of these crimes are tourists or not.
-But, a strong argument could be made that there is a relation between landmarks and larceny/theft crime as **[San Francisco Census Maps](https://sfstandard.com/2022/12/08/san-francisco-neighborhood-new-census-data-maps/)** shows that, in 2022, Sunset district (to the left of the map) has around 9.4% of the population which seemingly is around the same population as the Central, Northern, and Southern districts (to the upper right of the map), but the latter have more larceny/theft criminal activity compared to the other and their only differing factor within our analysis is the density of landmarks within the areas!
+But, a strong argument could be made that there is a relation between landmarks and larceny/theft crime as **[San Francisco Census Maps](https://sfstandard.com/2022/12/08/san-francisco-neighborhood-new-census-data-maps/)** shows that, in 2022, around 9.4% of the population live in the Sunset district (to the left of the map) which seemingly is around the same population as the Central, Northern, and Southern districts combined (to the upper right of the map), but the latter have more larceny/theft criminal activity compared to the other and their only differing factor within our analysis is the density of landmarks within the areas!

 ## Daily Distribution of Crimes